otammato/Kubernetes_Scaling_and_Updating_Applications/README.md

 5. Open a new terminal window using Terminal > New Terminal

 > NOTE: Do not close the terminal window you were working on.

+6. Currently, cluster IPs are only accesible within the cluster.
+To make this externally accessible, we will create a proxy.

+> Note: This is not how you would make an application externally accessible in a production scenario.